-Wander in wild, remote glens where the only living thing you'll see will be an eagle.
+Wander in wild, remote glens where the only living thing you'll see will be the elusive local wildlife.
 Or, take a breather in a secret valley just a stone's throw away from the city.
 Later on, you can revive your spirits in a haunted castle or a welcoming distillery!

 Scotland's glens are calling you...

-There are hundreds of glorious glens in Scotland for you to discover, and they all have their own character.
+There are hundreds of glorious hills, mountains and glens in Scotland for you to discover, and they all have their own character.
 This can change with the weather, the season and your mood.
 You'll never explore the same glen twice!

 Come through Glencoe on a day when the clouds are cloaking the high hills and the tales of the battles fought here will chill your blood.
 In the winter months, Glenshee is a playground for skiers and snowboarders.
 The mountain hares in their white winter fur find it all very strange.